Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Your brain plays a big role in sensing when it’s time to kick your immune response into high gear.
 In response to stress, your brain activates the hypothalamic, pituitary and adrenal (HPA) axis.
 The HPA axis is like a superhero, teaming up with your body’s immune cells to keep inflammation in check.

 The problem is that your HPA axis views alcohol as a stressful event and elevates your stress hormone levels when you drink (hi, cortisol).
-Chronic exposure to alcohol can burn out your HPA axis and blunt your body’s response to other stressors.[1]
+Chronic exposure to alcohol can lead to HPA axis dysfunction and blunt your body’s response to other stressors.[1]
 That means your body has a harder time keeping inflammation in check.

 This is a long way of saying, alcohol is hard on your immune system, and over time, it has a harder time showing up to do its job.